henhenrys/cse15l-lab-reports/Lab_Report_1.md

 <img width="552" alt="image" src="https://user-images.githubusercontent.com/108485221/212537281-ca8dfa2d-3285-4cdf-a283-5bc036e7e331.png">

-Once here, we would type in
+Once here, we would type in (the xxx is the numbers of the cs15lwiXXX account when changing password)
 ```
 $ ssh cs15lwi23XXX@ieng6.ucsd.edu
 ```